kdgdkd/ramiho/README.md

 ### offline and headless
 For some strange reason, ramiho was originally conceived to work from an offline Raspberry Pi, operated with an external numeric pad, providing audio feedback through a small speaker connected to the mini-jack output.
 To work this out, you will need a text-to-sound engine; there's espeak, my preference is for festival.
 Text will be piped into the tts engine ($tts_on).
-Send **99** to turn sound on and off.
 To configure a different tts engine and to activate sound by default, edit these lines in the script's fCONFIG function:
 ```bash
 tts_on="festival --tts"
 tts=$tts_on
 ```
-You can also turn sound on and off by sendind **98** in the main interface.
+You can also turn sound on and off by sending **98** in the main interface.
 If you are using an external [numeric pad](http://edpanfleto.com/kdgdkd/assets/numpad.png), you may want to deactivate BloqNum, so the buttons send functions, like arrows, END or PgDn, instead of numbers.
 Now buttons 1 to 9 represent devices, and if you press button 3 (or rather, PgDn), you'll hear the name of the third device in the list.
 Operators dealing with connexions work just the same.

 ### testing tools